Faster than Moore's Law: The dramatic price drop in AI is changing everything ### Pay by Results: How a new pricing model is revolutionizing the AI world ### FinOps for AI: No more uncontrolled costs – how to optimize correctly ### AI for everyone: Why artificial intelligence is now becoming afforda

 How is the democratization of enterprise AI developing?

-How does outcome pricing influence business models?
+How does outcome pricing affect business models?

 What role do measurable ROI metrics play?

 A practical example illustrates the ROI calculation: A company invests €100,000 in an AI solution for its sales contact center.
-After one year, the lead-to-sales conversion rate increases by five percent, resulting in additional revenue of €150,000.
-Sales staff efficiency increases by ten percent, corresponding to personnel cost savings of €30,000.
+After one year, the conversion rate from leads to sales increases by five percent, resulting in additional revenue of €150,000.
+The efficiency of the sales force increases by ten percent, which corresponds to a savings of €30,000 in personnel costs.
 The cost per qualified lead decreases by 20 percent, resulting in marketing savings of €20,000.
-The total benefit is €200,000, resulting in an ROI of 100 percent.
+The total benefit amounts to €200,000, resulting in a 100 percent ROI.

 Integration of an independent and cross-data source-wide AI platform for all company issues

-Integration of an independent and cross-data source-wide AI platform for all company matters – Image: Xpert.digital
+Integration of an independent and cross-data source-wide AI platform for all company matters-Image: Xpert.digital

-Ki-Gamechanger: The most flexible AI platform – tailor-made solutions that reduce costs, improve their decisions and increase efficiency
+Ki-Gamechanger: The most flexible AI platform-tailor-made solutions that reduce costs, improve their decisions and increase efficiency

 Independent AI platform: Integrates all relevant company data sources

-• This AI platform interacts with all specific data sources
+- This AI platform interacts with all specific data sources

-• From SAP, Microsoft, Jira, Confluence, Salesforce, Zoom, Dropbox and many other data management systems
+- From SAP, Microsoft, Jira, Confluence, Salesforce, Zoom, Dropbox and many other data management systems

-• Fast AI integration: tailor-made AI solutions for companies in hours or days instead of months
+- Fast AI integration: tailor-made AI solutions for companies in hours or days instead of months

-• Flexible infrastructure: cloud-based or hosting in your own data center (Germany, Europe, free choice of location)
+- Flexible infrastructure: cloud-based or hosting in your own data center (Germany, Europe, free choice of location)

-• Highest data security: Use in law firms is the safe evidence
+- Highest data security: Use in law firms is the safe evidence

-• Use across a wide variety of company data sources
+- Use across a wide variety of company data sources

-• Choice of your own or various AI models (DE, EU, USA, CN)
+- Choice of your own or various AI models (DE, EU, USA, CN)

 Challenges that our AI platform solves

-• A lack of accuracy of conventional AI solutions
+- A lack of accuracy of conventional AI solutions

-• Data protection and secure management of sensitive data
+- Data protection and secure management of sensitive data

-• High costs and complexity of individual AI development
+- High costs and complexity of individual AI development

-• Lack of qualified AI
+- Lack of qualified AI

-• Integration of AI into existing IT systems
+- Integration of AI into existing IT systems

 More about it here: